 Bird is invincible and rather solitary.
 Young is strong, but not alone: he asks for help.

 Not every jazz soloist dares to have this vulnerability.
 No matter where, what, or with whom, Charlie Parker could strap on the alto saxophone and burn.
-This isn’t to say that Bird didn’t care about the band, but Bird clearly didn’t need a good band to sound good himself.
-On the JATP performance of LBG the musicians are a solid B team.
-Parker is happy to ignore them and deliver his incredible time, matchless harmonic concept, and deep blues feeling more or less by himself on stage.
+This isn’t to say that Bird didn’t care about the band…but Bird didn’t need a good band to sound good himself.

 When Lester Young follows Parker, he displays none of that certainty.
 He doesn’t sound weak, but he does sound vulnerable.
 He sounds like he’s asking the band, “Are we in this together?” or, “How do you feel tonight?”